OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 nodes are given newly 'minted' identifiers.

-The previous OTT version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
-Therefore, if every taxon record giving rise to a particular workspace node is deleted from the sources, the workspace node is automatically omitted from OTT.
+The previous OTT version is not merged into the new version; the alignment is computed only for the purpose of assigning identifiers.
+A node can only persist from one OTT version to the next if it continues to occur in some source taxonomy.
+I.e. if every taxon record giving rise to a particular workspace node disappears from the sources, no workspace is created, and the taxon doesn't appear in the next OTT version.